 NOSC offers the opportunities for volunteers to participate in both chum and coho spawner surveys annually.
 Spawner surveys volunteers monitor Chimacum Creek and record the number of redds (nesting locations), live/dead fish, and take scale samples from fish.

 Chum surveys typically begin with a training day in August and run through October.
 Learn more about Chum in Chimacum Creek and spawner surveys here.
 Coho surveys begin with training in October and run through January.
+Volunteers must be 18 or older to participate at this time.

 Image